Emergency medical care

 It’s important to give details about the emergency to the call centre to make sure that the correct code is allocated to it.

 Most calls are triaged green due to 70% of calls being non-emergency incidents.
-We need to ensure that response time is not wasted on non-essential calls.
+We need to ensure that response time isn't wasted on non-essential calls.
 EMS aims to arrive within 15 minutes of the initial call.

 Currently, there’s no single emergency number in South Africa for emergencies.
 It’s very important for you to have the correct contact details handy for a speedy response to your specific emergency.

-Here is more information who to call in an emergency.
+Here's more information on who to call in an emergency.